mdahewlett/aiqa4/README.md

 - nginx right now seems just to test scenario where FE and BE on one server
 - host server RAM too small, had to make swapfile so build could run
 - made user, set up ssh to access github, clone repo
-- had to make prod docker compose to proper address for frontend to contact
+- had to make prod docker compose to proper address for frontend to contact, point FE to server address

 Extras: